Giulio Zeppieri

 Giulio Zeppieri (born 7 December 2001) is an Italian professional tennis player.

-Zeppieri has a career high ATP singles ranking of No. 127 achieved on 20 February 2023.
-He also has a career high ATP doubles ranking of No. 242 achieved on 4 April 2022.
+Zeppieri has a career high ATP singles ranking of world No. 110 achieved on 29 January 2024.
+He also has a career high ATP doubles ranking of world No. 242 achieved on 4 April 2022.

 Professional career

-2019
+2019: NextGen Finals alternate

 Zeppieri was one of the alternates for the 2019 Next Generation ATP Finals.

-2020-2021: ATP debut, First Challenger title, Top 250 debut
+2020-21: ATP debut, First Challenger title, Top 250 debut

 Zeppieri made his ATP main draw debut at the 2020 Forte Village Sardegna Open after receiving a wildcard for the singles main draw.

 In August 2021, he won his first Challenger in Barletta, Italy defeating compatriot Flavio Cobolli.
 As a result he reached a new career-high inside the top 300 at No. 251 on 30 August 2021 and later inside the top 250 at No. 245 on 20 September 2021.

-2022: Grand Slam & Masters 1000 debut, first ATP semifinal & top 150 debut
+2022: Major & Masters 1000 debut, first ATP semifinal & top 150

-He qualified into the main draw for his first Masters 1000 at the 2022 Italian Open (tennis) on his second attempt defeating 14th seeded Maxime Cressy in the qualifying competition.
+He qualified into the main draw for his first Masters 1000 in Rome on his second attempt defeating 14th seeded Maxime Cressy in the qualifying competition.

 He made his Grand Slam debut at the 2022 French Open after qualifying for the main draw with a win over wildcard Frenchman Sean Cuenin.

 He recorded his first ATP win as a qualifier at the 2022 Croatia Open Umag over Pedro Cachin.

-Next he defeated Daniel Elahi Galan to reach the quarterfinals.
-As a result he moved into the top 150 in the rankings.
-Next he defeated Bernabe Zapata Miralles in straight sets to reach his first semifinal of his career.
+He defeated Daniel Elahi Galán to reach the quarterfinals.
+Next he defeated Bernabé Zapata Miralles in straight sets to reach his first semifinal of his career.
+As a result he moved into the top 150 in the rankings on 1 August 2022 at world No. 136.

-2023: Second Challenger title
+2023: Second Challenger title, first Major win

 He won his second Challenger title in Cherbourg defeating Titouan Droguet.
+The following week he reached another Challenger final at the 2023 Internazionali di Tennis Città di Rovereto.
+As a result he reached the top 115 on 27 February 2023.

+Ranked No. 129 he qualified into the main draw and recorded his first Major win defeating Alexander Bublik at the 2023 French Open.

+2024-25: Australian, Wimbledon and top 125 debuts

+He qualified for the 2024 Australian Open making his debut at this Grand Slam and recorded his first major win over Dušan Lajović.

+He entered the 2024 Open 13 Provence in Marseille as a lucky loser.
+He qualified for the 2024 Qatar ExxonMobil Open.

+He also qualified for the 2024 French Open and defeated 22nd seed Adrian Mannarino in the first round.

+Following his wrist surgery in 2024 and using protected ranking, Zeppieri qualified for the main draw at the 2025 French Open, where he lost to eventual champion Carlos Alcaraz, and at the 2025 Wimbledon Championships making his debut at the tournament.